 Veterinarians at the zoo have treated the bird, which was first discovered by Metropolitan Police, and then brought to the zoo by the National Zoological Police.

-“Upon arrival, the snowy owl was alert and responsive but subdued.
-There were no obvious physical injuries but there was blood on the bird,” zoo officials said in a statement.
-“Upon further examination, blood was found in the mouth which is consistent with suspected head trauma.”
+"Upon arrival, the snowy owl was alert and responsive by subdued.
+There were no obvious physical injuries but there was blood on the bird," zoo officials said in a statement.
+"Upon further examination, blood was found in the mouth which is consistent with suspected head trauma."

 Zoo veterinarians believe the owl to be female, because of its larger size and darker coloring.
 It was provided pain medication and placed in a comfortable, quiet atmosphere before being picked up by City Wildlife, a city-affiliated animal organization.